Coral-Ann/CV/README.md

 -------

 **Art**
-Whilst I no longer work as a Freelance Artist, I continue to love designing in my spare time.
-My preferred mediums are usually digital or with watercolours.
+Whilst I no longer work as a Freelance Artist, I continue design in my spare time.
+My preferred mediums are usually digital or with watercolours and love to build my skills by dabbling with different mediums.
 You can have a look at some samples of my work [here](https://www.coralbakerart.com), I'm replacing this with my own website soon!

 **Kayaking**
 Growing up on the Isle of Man meant I had constant watersporting oppurtunities, my choice always being kayaking.
 When able I always jump at the chance to spend time out on the water, having recently been in the lake district doing just that.